ctlab/shinygam/help.markdown

 #### Saving the module

-You can download the module in an PDF or XGMML format by clicking the corresponding button.
-XGMML file can be imported into Cytoscape.
-You can also download GAM's VizMap style for Cytoscape
+You can download the module in several formats by clicking corresponding links:
-<a id="downloadVizMapInHelp" class="shiny-download-link" href="" target="_blank">here</a>.
+* PDF file contains the image of the module, as it appears on the web-site,
+* XGMML file contains module that can be imported into Cytoscape (see *Importing to Cytoscape section below*),
+* XLSX file contains simple table of metabolites and reactions in the module, along with corresponding fields (logPval, log2FC, ...). button.

 #### Interpreting the results